Last updated:

 There are a number of different ways to find out which series of legislation the library has for a particular jurisdiction.

-Look up the jurisdiction and the sub-heading Legislation on the List of Serials.
-This gives you the general classmark and the location in the library.
+Look up the jurisdiction and the sub-heading Legislation on the Guide to classmarks.
+This gives you the general classmark for the jurisdiction.
+Legislation is always designated by .E.
 For example;

 DENMARK.
 Legislation GO9.E